-Download and use the Pluralsight slide template, which is on Keynote for Mac or PowerPoint for PC.
+Download and use the Pluralsight slide template.
 We prefer that audition videos include a mix of slides and recorded screen capture.
 Slides may be modified or selectively used to fit individual teaching style, but we recommend that you keep our general branding and theme intact.

 In most cases, it’s not necessary to adjust default hardware resolution when recording your slides.
 Here are some quick tips for PowerPoint:

 1. Run your slideshow in a 1280x720 window.

 2. Click" Browsed by an individual (window) under "Set Up Show".

 3. Ensure the window captures the entire slide.
 Exclude the title bar and other unnecessary navigation bars.

 4. Keep the cursor out of the window while recording—this is extremely important.

 2. Set your local machine resolution (with screen capture) to 1280x720 or record a virtual machine set to this resolution.
 Do not record a higher resolution and then scale down during editing.

 3. Ensure that you have excluded or hidden unnecessary clutter, such as taskbars, app icons, notifications and the system clock.